You are here:

 Consult with a lender to review income eligibility guidelines.

 Manufactured and mobile homes are eligible under some mortgage products.
-Manufactured homes must be double-wide, permanently attached to a foundation, and taxed as real estate (not personal property).
+Manufactured homes must be permanently attached to a foundation, and taxed as real estate (not personal property).
 Consult

 an approved lender for more information.